ibm-cloud-docs/account/catalog-product-details.md

    :   Select the delivery method for your product.
 The available delivery methods depend on the product type.

    Product type
-   :   Selec the product type.
+   :   Select the product type.
 Examples of the product type are deployable architecture, module, or software.

-   The preview of your catalog entry updates in real time as you make changes to the fields that display in the catalog entry, such as the product name, short description, and logo.
+   The preview of your catalog entry updates in real time as you update the fields that display in the catalog entry, such as the product name, short description, and logo.
    {: tip}

 1. Review your catalog entry preview by clicking **View catalog entry**.
 When you're happy with your changes, click **Save**.